openearth/aeolis-python/docs/user/model_description.rst

 Vegetation
 ----------

-The vegetation module in AeoLiS describes the intrinsic growth of vegetation, accounting for factors such as growth and decay due to burial :cite:`DuranMoore2013`, lateral expansion and establishment :cite:`Keijsers2016`, as well as simulating the destruction of vegetation caused by hydrodynamic processes.
-In the event of cell inundation, vegetation density is subsequently reduced.

-The specific vegetation formulation is selected using ``method_vegetation``.
+The vegetation method is selected using ``method_vegetation``.
 The model currently supports two approaches:

-1. **Original Method (**``duran``**):** The standard, generalized approach typical of established aeolian sediment transport models, relying on a fixed geometric relationship between plant height and cover.
+1. **Original Method** (``duran``): A standard approach typical of established aeolian sediment transport models, relying on a fixed geometric relationship between plant height and cover.
-2. **New Ecomorphodynamic Framework (**``grass``**):** A newly implemented framework explicitly designed for dune grasses (e.g., European and American marram grass).
-It decouples vertical growth from horizontal expansion and introduces advanced concepts like canopy bending, statistical seed dispersal, Lotka-Volterra competition, wake recovery, and stratified two-layer sediment transport (:ref:`fig-vegetation-overview`).
+2. **New Ecomorphodynamic Framework** (``grass``): A newly implemented framework designed for dune grasses (e.g., European and American marram grass).
+It decouples vertical growth from horizontal expansion and introduces concepts like vegetation bending, seed dispersal, competition, wake recovery, and two-layer sediment transport (:ref:`fig-vegetation-overview`).

 .. warning::
-   The ``grass`` framework is a new addition based on recent research.
-It is currently in a more experimental state compared to the extensively tested ``duran`` method.
+   The ``grass`` framework is a new addition based on recent research (still in review).
+It is currently in a more experimental state compared to the more extensively applied ``duran`` method.

 .. _fig-vegetation-overview:

 .. figure:: /images/vegetation_overview.png
-   :width: 900px
+   :width: 800px
    :align: center

-   Conceptual overview of the proposed vegetation framework illustrating its four core components: vegetation metrics, development, shear reduction, and the two-layer sediment transport approach.
+   Conceptual overview of the new vegetation framework illustrating its four core components: vegetation metrics, development, shear reduction, and the two-layer sediment transport approach.

 .. _vegetation-metrics: